Sandy Tatum: Career

-From 1978 to 1980, Tatum served as president of the United States Golf Association, and he served on the USGA executive committee from 1972-1980.
+From 1978 to 1980, Tatum served as president of the United States Golf Association, and he served on the USGA executive committee from 1972 to 1980.

 Tatum played an important role in persuading the USGA to bring the U.S. Open to the Olympic Club in San Francisco in 1955; the championship has since returned there four times: in 1966, 1987, 1998, and 2012.
 He also was instrumental in the USGA's decision to take the Open to Pebble Beach Golf Links, south of the Bay Area, for the first time in 1972; the championship has since returned there five times: in 1982, 1992, 2000, 2010, and 2019.

-Activist, golf course architect, promoter

 In the early 2000s, Tatum led a successful campaign for renovation of the Harding Park Golf Club in San Francisco, which had previously hosted many PGA Tour events in the 1950s and 1960s, but which had fallen into disrepair.
-It took several years, but the Harding Park course was restored to prominence, and has since held several high-profile golf events.
+It took several years, but the Harding Park course was restored to prominence, and has since held several high-profile golf events, including the 2020 PGA Championship.

 Tatum was involved in the design and development of The Links at Spanish Bay golf course in Pebble Beach, California.
 He co-designed The Preserve Golf Club in Carmel, California and Lockeford Springs Golf Course in Lodi, California, as well as Mount Shasta Resort in Mount Shasta, California.

 He was involved with The First Tee of San Francisco chapter out of Harding Park, and went on to host "Sandy's Circle" through the Northern California Golf Association to help fund the Youth on Course subsidized round program in 2007.

-Tatum was inducted into the Bay Area Sports Hall of Fame in April 2011.